Venezia FC: Joe Tacopina exit

 After Inzaghi's departure, Venezia went through three coaches in the 2018–19 Serie B season — Stefano Vecchi, Walter Zenga, and Serse Cosmi — and finished 15th in the table.
 After losing the Serie B relegation play-out to Salernitana, Venezia were set for relegation to Serie C, but they were ultimately spared when Palermo were punished with relegation due to "administrative non-compliance."

 Ahead of the 2019–20 Serie B season, Venezia hired Alessio Dionisi as manager.
 In February 2020, with the team in another relegation battle, Venezia was recapitalized and the club's ownership removed Joe Tacopina as club president.

 VFC Newco and Duncan Niederauer

 Upon the club's reorganization, Venezia owner Duncan Niederauer, former CEO of the New York Stock Exchange, took on the role of club president.
 The following month, the 2019–20 Serie B season was suspended due to the COVID-19 pandemic in Italy, but would resume in June.
 When the season resumed, Venezia would lose just two of their final 10 matches, and defeated Perugia on the final day of the season to remain in Serie B, finishing 11th in the league table, five points clear of the relegation play-out.

+A significant capital raise was announced for the club in July 2024.
+New investors include APEX Capital, Chiron Sports Group and PSALM Capital.